 “So carry it!”

 The helmet reluctantly came off.
-His expression was grim, and his face seemed a little less well-preserved than usual.
+His expression was grim, and his face was less well-preserved than usual.
+Perhaps because he no longer had a reason to keep it maintained for her?
 The skin was a little more flaccid, a little more pale and patchy.
+She could almost see his teeth through the thin, translucent skin making up his cheeks.

 They looked at each other for a long moment.
 Mirium decided it was as good a time as any, even if they were standing in the middle of a hall.

-“Keelath, I’m worried about you.”
+“Keelath, I know we agreed it was over between us, but… I’m worried about you.”
 She bit her lip.
-“Tyrdan’s worried about you.
+“Tyrric’s worried about you.
 He had a go at me about it earlier.
 Even Medi’s worried, and she doesn’t usually notice these things.
 Are you sure you’re, you know, all right?”

 A muscle tightened in Keelath’s jaw.
 “I am fine, Mirium.”

-“See, you say that, but you’re cold enough to freeze flesh off the bone.
-You barely visit the estate, and when you do you’re in and out like a great angry felbat.
-Keelath, what’s wrong?”
+“See, you say that, but you’re chilly enough to freeze flesh off the bone.
+You barely visit your brother, and when you do, you’re in and out like a great angry felbat.
+Keelath, what’s going on?”

 Keelath closed his eyes, trembling as if struck.
 Then he made as if to forge past her.
 She stepped in his way and pushed him back.
-He was surprised—she was a good deal smaller than he was.
+He was surprised—she was a good deal smaller than he was, yet her momentum stopped him.

 “Nothing that can be helped,” he finally said.
 “It’s better to just let it alone, isn’t it?”

-“Maybe,” said Mirium, taken aback by his rebuff.
-“But maybe I’ve been trying that, and you just seem all the more upset for it.
-Tyrdan had a word for it.
+“Maybe,” said Mirium unhappily.
+“But maybe we’ve been trying that, and you just seem all the more upset for it.
+Tyrric had a word for it.
 You’re off ‘nobly suffering’, all by yourself, on the front.”
 She couldn’t help a sniffle.
 “And it’s my fault, isn’t it?”

 Keelath stared at her.
 “No. We made our decision.
 I’ve accepted that.”